top of page

 SOVIET RIGA FREE TOUR

-Soviet occupation in Riga.
-Voices from the occupation of Latvia.
-Soviet Riga tour
+Soviet voices from the occupation of Latvia.
+Soviet Riga history tour

 15:00 See schedule when booking